techidaily/site-facebook/source/_posts/a-different-look-at-online-connectivity-metrics.md

 ## Where Have These Facebook Stats Come From?

- Meta released its[annual financial report for 2021](https://investor.fb.com/investor-news/press-release-details/2022/Meta-Reports-Fourth-Quarter-and-Full-Year-2021-Results/) on February 2, 2022\.
+ Meta released its [annual financial report for 2021](https://investor.fb.com/investor-news/press-release-details/2022/Meta-Reports-Fourth-Quarter-and-Full-Year-2021-Results/) on February 2, 2022\.
 The report listed all of Meta's financials for the year, and also for the fourth quarter.
 Meta released this report, as many other companies have also recently done, to give investors an update on the company's performance.

 ![Facebook Numbers Screenshot](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/02/Facebook-Numbers-Screenshot.png)